reTHINK-project/dev-service-framework/docs/manuals/development-of-protostubs-and-msg-nodes.md

 As mentioned as a side note in the API description of the ProtoStub's connect method, the stubs are expected to support an auto connect mechanism.
 This is because the runtime will not explicitely invoke the connect method itself.
 Instead it just sends messages via the messaging bus to the stub and assumes that the stub takes care of its own connection state.

 A simple approach to implement this behavior in the stub is to maintain a flag that indicates whether the connection to the MN shall be kept open or not.
-This flag could be set to TRUE, as soon as the first message is beeing sent and to FALSE if the stub receives a "disconnect" command from the runtime.
-If for instance a network problem causes an interruption of the connection between stub and MN, the stub would attempt to re-cnnect as soon as the next message shall be sent.
+This flag could be set to TRUE, as soon as the first message is being sent and to FALSE if the stub receives a "disconnect" command from the runtime.
+If for instance a network problem causes an interruption of the connection between stub and MN, the stub would attempt to re-connect as soon as the next message shall be sent.

 This is, how the method to send a message could look like: